awsdocs/aws-glue-developer-guide/doc_source/glue-etl-scala-apis-glue-dynamicframe-class.md

            errorExpr : => Unit = {} )
 ```

-A DynamicFrame is a distributed collection of self\-describing [DynamicRecord](glue-etl-scala-apis-glue-dynamicrecord-class.md) objects\.
+A `DynamicFrame` is a distributed collection of self\-describing [DynamicRecord](glue-etl-scala-apis-glue-dynamicrecord-class.md) objects\.

-DynamicFrames are designed to provide a flexible data model for ETL operations\.
-They do not require a schema to create and they can be used to read and transform data with messy or inconsistent values and types\.
-A schema can be computed on\-demand for those operations that need one\.
+`DynamicFrame`s are designed to provide a flexible data model for ETL \(extract, transform, and load\) operations\.
+They don't require a schema to create, and you can use them to read and transform data that contains messy or inconsistent values and types\.
+A schema can be computed on demand for those operations that need one\.

-DynamicFrames provide a range of transformations for data cleaning and ETL\.
+`DynamicFrame`s provide a range of transformations for data cleaning and ETL\.
 They also support conversion to and from SparkSQL DataFrames to integrate with existing code and the many analytics operations that DataFrames provide\.

-The following parameters are shared across many of the Glue transformations that construct DynamicFrames:
+The following parameters are shared across many of the AWS Glue transformations that construct `DynamicFrame`s:
-+ `transformationContext`  —  Identifier for this DynamicFrame\.
-The transformationContext is used as a key for job bookmark state that is persisted across runs\.
++ `transformationContext` — The identifier for this `DynamicFrame`\.
+The `transformationContext` is used as a key for job bookmark state that is persisted across runs\.
-+ `callSite`  —  Used to provide context information for error reporting\.
++ `callSite` — Provides context information for error reporting\.
 These values are automatically set when calling from Python\.
-+ `stageThreshold`  —  Maximum number of error records allowed from the computation of this DynamicFrame before throwing an exception, excluding records present in the previous DynamicFrame\.
++ `stageThreshold` — The maximum number of error records that are allowed from the computation of this `DynamicFrame` before throwing an exception, excluding records that are present in the previous `DynamicFrame`\.
-+ `totalThreshold`  —  Maximum number of total error records before an exception is thrown, including those from previous frames\.
++ `totalThreshold` — The maximum number of total error records before an exception is thrown, including those from previous frames\.

 ## val errorsCount<a name="glue-etl-scala-apis-glue-dynamicframe-class-vals-errorsCount"></a>